-The Stratospheric Aerosol and Gas Experiment (SAGE) II was launched in 1984 and operated until November 2005, providing one of the longest, continuous records of stratospheric aerosols.
+The SAGE II was launched in 1984 and operated until November 2005, providing one of the longest continuous records of stratospheric aerosols.
 As an occultation instrument, the SAGE II aerosol retrieval is insensitive to many of the assumptions required in the limb scatter retrievals, making for a robust, independent comparison.
 This work uses the version 7.00 SAGE II aerosol extinction data at 525 and 1020 nm (Damadeo et al., 2013).
 Several improvements have been made since version 6.2 that have resulted in aerosol extinction decreasing more quickly at higher altitudes.
-As both the OSIRIS and SCIAMACHY aerosol products are produced at 750 nm, the SAGE II data is interpolated to this wavelength using the Ångström coefficient derived from the 525 and 1020 nm channels.
+As both the OSIRIS and SCIAMACHY aerosol products are produced at 750 nm, the SAGE II data are interpolated to this wavelength using the Ångström coefficient derived from the 525 and 1020 nm channels.
 Although this is not a perfect conversion, as the wavelength dependence is not strictly linear in log-wavelength log-extinction space, the error is generally limited to less than 10% for most particle sizes (Rieger et al., 2015).
 To test agreement between the three instruments a coincident comparison is performed when all instruments have collocated measurements.
-Measurements are used when OSIRIS and SCIAMACHY observations are within $\pm 5^{\circ}$ latitude, $\pm 20^{\circ}$ longitude, and ± 24 hours of the SAGE II tangent point.
+Measurements are used when OSIRIS and SCIAMACHY observations are within $\pm 5^{\circ}$ latitude, $\pm 20^{\circ}$ longitude and ± 24 h of the SAGE II tangent point.
 As limb measurements have approximately 200 km path lengths through the atmosphere, and scanning of a vertical profile typically occurs over a few degrees latitude, tightening these criteria does not generally improve agreement.
-To minimize the impact of clouds in the analysis extinction values greater than 0.0025 km-1 have been excluded.
-Due to the relatively eruption-free period of this comparison this has minimal effect on the comparisons removing approximately 3% of scans above 15 km and none above 20 km.
+To minimize the impact of clouds in the analysis extinction, values greater than $0.0025 \,\mathrm{km}^{-1}$ have been excluded.
+Due to the relatively eruption-free period of this comparison, this has minimal effect on the comparisons removing approximately 3 % of scans above 15 km and none above 20 km.
 This criterion provides 2580 coincident measurements between 2002 and 2005, when all three instruments were operating.
 The comparison is broken into 20° latitude bins to better distinguish biases related to latitude and solar geometry conditions.
-Results are shown in Figure 1.
-In general, all instruments agree to within approximately 15% for most regions.
-Exceptions to this are at high altitudes and latitudes (such as Panels A, B and H) where both OSIRIS and SCIAMACHY retrieve lower values than SAGE II by up to 40% at 30 km.
-At latitudes above 40°N SCIAMACHY shows systematically higher results than SAGE II for all altitudes below 30 km.
-This effect increases with latitude up to approximately 40% at the highest Northern latitudes, and is visible in panels G and H of Figure 1.
-Although the largest clouds have been removed, both limb scatter instruments are likely to still contain some cloud contamination near and below the tropopause and the differences compared to SAGE II show large standard deviations in these regions.
+Results are shown in Fig. 1.
+In general, all instruments agree to within approximately 15 % for most regions.
+Exceptions to this are at high altitudes and latitudes (such as panels a, b and h) where both OSIRIS and SCIAMACHY retrieve lower values than SAGE II by up to 40% at 30 km.
+At latitudes above 40° N SCIAMACHY shows systematically higher results than SAGE II for all altitudes below 30 km.
+This effect increases with latitude up to approximately 40 % at the highest northern latitudes and is visible in panels g and h of Fig. 1.
+Although the largest clouds have been removed, both limb scatter instruments are likely to still contain some cloud contamination near and below the tropopause and the differences compared to SAGE II show large SDs in these regions.